zeppe-lin/rejmerge/README.md

 OVERVIEW
 ========

-This directory contains rejmerge, a package management utility that helps to merge files that were rejected during package upgrades.
+This repository contains rejmerge, a package management utility that helps to merge files that were rejected during package upgrades.

 This rejmerge distribution is a fork of CRUX' rejmerge utility (which